malan88/vimwiki/reviews/Dark.md

 I don't know if it's Germany, or just a TV show, but who the hell lives in the house they grew up in.

+### Episode 3
+#### Thu 09 Jul 2020 07:49:30 PM EDT
+Why would a German ever buy a French car?
+I'm not even asking for nationalistic reasons.
+French cars are absolute shit.

+Okay, so that was a detour.
+I googled "Are French cars shit" to see if I am correct in this belief and someone shat on the stereotype.
+I don't even know why I try sometimes.

+I can have very intelligent discussions about the Bible.
+I know quite a lot about scripture.
+But I cannot just quote off scripture, save like 3 verses, and that bothers me.
+Same with good old Billy.
+I have read about a thid of his works.
+I cannot just rattle off a Shakespeare quote for the occasion.
+Well, idk, maybe I can and just never try?

+"Fox hide, all and after!"

+"When the wind is north north westerly, I know a hawk from a handsaw."

+Okay, I've exhausted what's on the tip of my tongue.

+"Not a whit, we defy augury!
+There is a special providence in the fall of a sparrow."

+Maybe I have a few more, I just wish I was better at that.
+(This digression is inspired by a farmer in Dark quoting Mark 13:33.)

+The soundtrack for this series is so great.
+The side-by-sides are so effective, showing these people in '86 and '19.
+What is so effective about this series is the way it humanizes it's characters through their simultaneous developments.
+All humans exist in time, and so change.
+We can only know a person over time.